squid-cache/squid-cache.github.io/ProgrammingGuide/DoxygenDocumentation/Discussion.rst

  Both functions and methods need to have any named parameters be identical in their declaration as in their definition.
 That includes adding to the declaration where missing.

- The use of {{{\addtogroup}} are not useful on a per-class basis.
+ The use of {{{\addtogroup}}} are not useful on a per-class basis.
 Each class should have a 1-1 relationship with the component API its part of.
 So the group definitions can be entirely outsourced to the component.dox files which contains the API high-level documentation.

- The use of {{\see}} is likewise very little utility.
+ The use of {{{\see}}} is likewise very little utility.
 The auto-docs generate references, referenced-by, called-by, and smart links for everything that is directly related.

  Component-Level documentation (component.dox files) are a whole other beast entirely than short clean code documentation.
 Feel free to move that description or make a better template.